Back to the blog

 An average serving of asparagus, celery, carrots, tomatoes, and more is under 40 calories.
 40!
 That’s a meager amount of calories when considering how many vegetables you can eat in a serving, and how filling they are because of their fiber content.

-When you’re trying to lose weight, one of your biggest goals should be to burn more calories than you’re consuming.
+When you’re trying to lose weight, one of your biggest goals should be to keep your blood sugar stable by eating the right foods so that you aren't hungry after a meal for approx 3-4 hours.

 Potassium, in particular, is important for maintaining healthy blood pressure.
 Potatoes, tomatoes, and spinach are exceptionally high in potassium.